 And to make matters worse, millimeter-sized plastic pellets-the building blocks of larger products-clog U.S. harbors and soak up toxic chemicals from seawater, poisoning the creatures that swallow them.

-Straws are Bad for Birds and the Environment
+Bad for Birds and the Environment

 -Straws cannot be easily recycled because they are made of type 5 plastic or polypropylene.